-You then can take the money you didn’t spend on a gym membership — or earned from using exercise videos — and apply that to your credit card balance.
-And if you do work out at a community center, pay the drop-in fee in cash so that your credit card balance keeps dropping.
+You then can take the money you didn’t spend on a gym membership and apply that to your credit card balance.

 3. Look good, feel better, save money

 One of the tricks when losing weight is not to walk around in baggy clothes when you’ve lost your first 10, 15 or 20 pounds.
 You’ve done the hard work to look and feel better.
 You deserve clothes that show off your hard work.

 But you also want to stay on track to getting rid of your financial holiday season baggage.
-The answer: Shop at the nearest Goodwill or other second-hand clothing stores to get “new to you” clothes that will look and feel good.
+The answer: Shop at second-hand clothing stores to get “new to you” clothes that will look and feel good.
 It will also make it easier to part with these “new” clothes when you drop another size.